geotrellis/geotrellis-chatta-demo/README.md

 $ ./scripts/setup
 $ vagrant ssh
 ```
 This will download data into `./service/geotrellis/data/chatta-demo`.
 See the [ingest](#ingesting-data) sections for information about ingesting data manually using either the [local filesystem](#local-ingest) or [geodocker](geodocker-ingest).

+***NOTE:*** due to transient permissions issues with `NFS` and Vagrant shared folders on Linux hosts, this project uses `rsync` shared folders.
+In order to continuously sync your changes into the VM, open this project in another shell window/tab, and run `vagrant rsync-auto`.

 ## Scripts